 We provide both in and outpatient services.
-The outpatient services are based in the diabetes centre in Rye Close, near Cygnet Wing.
+The outpatient services are based in the diabetes centre on the second floor of the Cauldwell Centre.
 The centre has consultation rooms for doctors, nurses, dietitians and podiatrists.
 We also have a retinal screening room and a seminar room.

 The inpatient service covers patients directly under the care of the consultants and an advisory service for patients with diabetes under the care of other consultants.

 We have a multidisciplinary team of doctors, diabetes specialist nurses, specialist dietitians and specialist podiatrists.
 We also have an endocrine specialist nurse and a team of administrative staff who support the clinicians.